core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The 'unprotected' field MUST additionally include the following parameter:

-* CounterSignature0 : its value is set to the counter signature of the COSE object, computed by the sender using its own private key as described in Appendix A.2 of {{RFC8152}}.
+* CounterSignature0 : its value is set to the counter signature of the COSE object, computed by the sender as described in Appendix A.2 of {{RFC8152}}, by using its own private key and according to the Counter Signature Algorithm and Counter Signature Parameters in the Security Context.
 In particular, the Sig_structure contains the external_aad as defined in {{sec-cose-object-ext-aad-sign}} and the ciphertext of the COSE_Encrypt0 object as payload.

 ## Use of the 'kid' and 'kid context' parameters # {#sec-cose-object-kid}

 The value of the 'kid' parameter in the 'unprotected' field of response messages MUST be set to the Sender ID of the endpoint transmitting the message.
 That is, unlike in {{RFC8613}}, the 'kid' parameter is always present in all messages, i.e. both requests and responses.

-The value of the 'kid context' parameter in the 'unprotected' field of requests messages MUST be set to the ID Context.
+The value of the 'kid context' parameter in the 'unprotected' field of requests messages MUST be set to the ID Context, i.e. the Group Identifier value (Gid) of the group's Security Context.
 That is, unlike in {{RFC8613}}, the 'kid context' parameter is always present in requests.

 ## Updated external_aad # {#sec-cose-object-ext-aad}